 For most people with epilepsy they have to be free of seizures for one year before they are eligible to drive a car, light van, or motorcycle/moped, tractor or other work vehicle.
 These are Group 1 licences categories (A, A1, B, EB, M and W).
 When the seizure freedom period has been reached, a completed D501 form from a doctor confirming this will be needed.
+Please note that the D501 form should only be filled out and completed when the relevant period of seizure freedom has been reached - not days or weeks beforehand in anticipation of reaching seizure freedom.
 A person with epilepsy will be kept under annual review by their doctor until they are five years seizure free.

 It’s my first seizure, do these rules apply?

 Not everyone is diagnosed with epilepsy on their first seizure.
 Many people have one seizure and never have another.
 The law takes account of this by reducing the period off the road.
 If you have a first unprovoked seizure you may drive once your consultant is satisfied you are medically fit.
 This is individually assessed and is for a minimum of 6 months for Group 1 drivers (cars, light van, work vehicles) and 5 years for Group 2 (lorries, buses, HGV’s).

 Are there any exceptions to the one year rule for Group 1 drivers?

 Yes.
 There are some exceptions for certain Group 1 drivers and a consultant opinion may be required.

 - Sleep seizures: May drive if this pattern is established for at least 12 months.